 Life Do Grow (LDG) is a Neighborhood Creative Commons, situated in the heart of North Central Philadelphia on the ancestral lands of the indigenous Lenni-Lenape.
 LDG is a dynamic and ever-evolving ecosystem of creative ideas, currently comprised of an urban farm, public park, outdoor classroom, community marketplace, venue for artistic and cultural expression, and co-working/co-creation space for local businesses, artists, organizers, growers, healers, and creators.
 It is an entirely off-grid sustainability campus, where all energy is generated from solar panels and all water is collected from rain catchment systems.
 It is a canvas for ingenuity; a safe-space to explore boundaries, discover passions, and experiment with new ideas; a hub for community to organize, build equity, and foster economic opportunity; and an organic garden where we can all connect more deeply with the earth and one another.

 The Urban Creators was founded in 2010 by a diverse group of young students, artists, activists, organizers, entrepreneurs, and creators in North Philadelphia.
 Inspired by our differences and a shared passion for ‘creation’, we came together with a vision to transform a two-acre plot of vacant land into a farm.
 We spent our first year organizing door-to-door to strengthen relationships with our closest neighbors and local allies.
 We spent our second year clearing away debris and planting our first seeds of change.
 Our third year saw the transformation of this land into Life Do Grow: our urban farm, sanctuary, and our home.

 In 2013, we began investing in sustainable infrastructure (including outdoor classrooms, rain collection systems, greenhouses, and mobile art walls) to increase the overall capacity of Life Do Grow farm.
-We also developed our first youth programs that have since engaged over 7,000 students and volunteers, and provided jobs, political education, workforce training, and mentorship for 75 Philadelphia youth.
+We also developed our first youth programs that have since engaged over 7,000 students and volunteers, and provided jobs, political education, workforce training, and mentorship for 81 Philadelphia youth and young adults.